 The first step taken by Mexico to take advantage of the benefits of outer space took place at the end of the fifties of the last century when the first SCT-1 (1959) and SCT-2 (1960) rockets were designed, built, and launched -which were a little more than four meters long- under the direction of Engineer Walter Cross Buchanan, Secretary of Communications and Transportation.
 His mission was to measure the weather and atmospheric pressure.

 This encouraged the creation of the National Commission for Outer Space (CNEE), created by decree on August 31, 1962, during the six-year term of President Adolfo López Mateos.
 It was conceived as a specialized technical body, whose task would be to promote and control research, exploration, and use of outer space for peaceful purposes.
-Likewise, it would give advice to the federal government, decentralized agencies, and other entities interested in the field of science and technology.
+Likewise, it would advise the federal government, decentralized agencies, and other entities interested in the field of science and technology.

 Mexican Space Agency

 It took a little more than three decades for Mexico to decide to enter fully into outer space research.
-By means of a law promulgated on July 13, 2010, the Mexican Space Agency was created by presidential decree, a norm that entered into force on the 31st of said month.
+Using a law promulgated on July 13, 2010, the Mexican Space Agency was created by presidential decree, a norm that entered into force on the 31st of said month.
 The main mission of this decentralized public agency of the Federal Government, which is divided into sectors within the Ministry of Communications and Transport, is to use space science and technology to respond to the various needs of the population (including high value-added employment), encouraging innovative projects for the development of the space sector.
 Its essential task is to create a sovereign and sustainable space infrastructure, which allows it to observe the earth, navigate through it and provide broadband satellite communications that improve both the quality of life of Mexicans and the economic growth of the nation.

 Lines of action